-Arkansas is another state that allows medicinal use of cannabis, but not adult-use.
-Possessing cannabis without a medical card will bring about fines and jail time, depending on how much there is.
+Arkansas is another state that allows medicinal use of cannabis, but not adult recreational use.
+Possessing cannabis without a medical card will bring about fines and jail time, depending on how much there you possess.

 Find more information here: https://norml.org/laws/item/arkansas-penalties

-California was the first state to legalize medical cannabis in 1996 but has since made massive progress for adult-use.
+California was the first state to legalize medical cannabis in 1996, but has since made massive progress for adult recreational use.
 In 2016, it became legal to consume and possess up to one ounce of cannabis flower, and up to eight grams of cannabis concentrate.
-Consumers are also allowed to grow plants but are not allowed to drive under the influence or consume on federal land.
+Consumers are also allowed to grow plants, but are not allowed to drive under the influence or consume it on federal land.

 Find more information here: https://norml.org/laws/item/california-penalties